AdamLiscia/Classifying-Diabetes-with-NHANES/README.md

 # Classifying Diabetes with NHANES

-Classifying whether someone is diabetic, prediabetic, or healthy with the NHANES database.
+Classifying whether someone is diabetic or nondiabetic with the 2015-2016 NHANES database.

 # Why diabetes?
 * It costs a lot: